Fox-ML-infrastructure/FoxML_Core/LEGAL/DECISION_MATRIX.md

 ```
 Are you using this for personal research (not for any business)?
-├─ YES → AGPL-3.0 ✅
+├─ YES → Free Use ✅
 └─ NO → Continue

-Are you at a degree-granting educational institution doing non-commercial research?
+Are you at a qualifying tax-exempt educational institution doing non-commercial research?
 ├─ YES → Is it funded by or integrated into commercial operations?
-│   ├─ YES → Commercial License ❌
+│   ├─ YES → Commercial License Required ❌
-│   └─ NO → AGPL-3.0 ✅
+│   └─ NO → Free Use ✅ (see LICENSE for full definition)
 └─ NO → Continue

 Are you using this within a business, organization, or commercial entity?
-├─ YES → Commercial License ❌
+├─ YES → Commercial License Required ❌
 └─ NO → Continue

 Are you using this for any business purpose, client work, or revenue-generating activity?
-├─ YES → Commercial License ❌
+├─ YES → Commercial License Required ❌
-└─ NO → Review definitions in COMMERCIAL_LICENSE.md Section 1
+└─ NO → Review definitions in LICENSE and COMMERCIAL_LICENSE.md Section 1
 ```

 **Default rule:** If you're unsure, you almost certainly need a commercial license.
 When in doubt, contact jenn.lewis5789@gmail.com.